Pleochism/pylor/DOCS.md

 API dogfooding
 --------------

-Rester allows you to consume API endpoints as internal methods on the server side.
+Pylor allows you to consume API endpoints as internal methods on the server side.
 Endpoint handlers are exposed in the following manner:

--   A Rester instance exposes a property at `rester.api.latest`.
+-   A Pylor instance exposes a property at `rester.api.latest`.
 This corresponds to the latest version of the API; you can also access the API calls via their specific versions, eg. `rester.api["1.0"]`.
     Non-API calls are exposed at `rester.acacia`.